Ladies and gentlemen, I’m glad you’re here.

-RubySlippers is Soulation blog where you will find honest engagement about gender, sexuality, faith.
+RubySlippers is a Soulation blog where you will find honest engagement about gender, sexuality, faith.
 The title comes from my first book, Ruby Slippers: How the Soul of a Woman Brings Her Home.
 Originally, I simply wrote to Christian women, like me.
 But the conversation here has expanded (and you, my readers, keep growing me) from debates with atheists about the meaning of sex, hearing both sides on gay marriage, and interviews with men about cross-sex friendships.

 One thing has not changed.
 I still love Jesus.
 I still believe his life and power guide us home.
 And there are so many things we need to come home to… our bodies, our gender, our sexual desires, our relationships.